The responsibility for compiling accurate estimates for a construction company normally falls onto the shoulders of the salesperson.

 Some construction-related companies hire estimators to create the estimates for the salespeople who do the selling.
 I personally believe this is a duplication of effort and it’s higher risk.
 If possible, these two positions should be combined.
 If the salesperson also creates the estimate, they will be involved with the entire process, both the estimate and writing the contract.
 That will result in fewer errors not only on the estimate sheet but also during the negotiating process, on the contract, and during the job.
 However, regardless of who does it, they need to know how to estimate a construction project quickly and more accurately.

-We are not going to “teach” construction estimating in this article, you won’t learn how to estimate construction jobs in a short article.
+We are not going to “teach” construction estimating in this article because you can’t learn how to estimate construction jobs in a short article.
 We have a class that teaches estimating.
 What we are going to do in this article is cover some estimating issues.
 Handling these issues properly can get you back in front of the customer quicker with more accurate construction estimates.
 That leads to a better presentation and more sales.

 Construction Estimating Starts With Accurate Plans